Home

 Tips for warm season grasses:

 • Avoid mowing lower than what is healthy for your grass.
 Although most warm season grasses can be mowed at lower heights than cool season grasses, some types will benefit from more available tissue.
-See the Warm Season Grasses pages for detailed information about planting and growing these grass types.

 • If you want to lower your mowing height, do it gradually over several weeks.
 This will give the grass time to produce more tillers (grass blades) to make up for the lower height.